kaiyisg/martian-explorer-hope/readme.md

 ## How to Install

 You need the following hardware:
--LPCXpresso Base Board
+- LPCXpresso Base Board
--LPC1769 LPCXpresso Development Board
+- LPC1769 LPCXpresso Development Board
--Mini B to A USB Cable x 2
+- Mini B to A USB Cable x 2
--Digi XBee RF-Module x 3
+- Digi XBee RF-Module x 3

 You need the following software:
--A laptop installed with LPCXpresso IDE for debugging
+- A laptop installed with LPCXpresso IDE for debugging

 You need the following library projects, which must exist in the same workspace in order to build the project successfully:
 - CMSISv1p30_LPC17xx : for CMSIS 1.30 files relevant to LPC17xx